Nintynuts/3DMigotoTools/README.md

 It is possible to customise the columns output by the program.

-These can be provided via the command line.
-If they follow a file/folder path the application will start the appropriate mode implicitly.
+These can be provided via the command line, either alone or following the file path.

 If they are not supplied via the command line, you will be prompted to enter them when the application starts.